 On the flip side, I was telling her stories each night of the people I had interviewed, the exciting industry news I was working on, and my plans to push the magazine forward.
 The contrast between our two professional lives was overwhelming.
 In addition, there was the opportunity to travel more if she joined the magazine.

 Well, we did.
-Angela resigned her teaching position and joined the magazine in August of 2009.
-We were equally excited and terrified, a combination of feelings that was increasingly familiar.
+Angela resigned from her teaching position and joined the magazine in August of 2009.
+We were equally excited and terrified, a combination of feelings that were increasingly familiar.
 And then something happened that neither of us had anticipated.